 - Large Pot: Depending on how big a bird you buy will determine how big a pot you’ll need.
 I suggest getting a 10-12lb bird.
 That size will fit nicely in a large stock pot.

 - Twine: It’s best to tress the turkey, as you’ll be handling the bird a lot.
 Lower it into the pot, extracting it from the pot, and putting it in and out of the oven.
 A simple knot around the legs helps the bird keep shape.

 - Roasting Pan: You’re gonna need something to put that bird on before you slide it into the oven.
-A simple sheet pan will be problematic.
-Go get you a proper roasting pan.
+A simple sheet pan will be problematic, and the cheap aluminum foil roasting pans aren’t sturdy enough to hold a whole turkey.
+Go get yourself a proper roasting pan.

 Step 1: Create your Poaching Liquid

-Choose a large pot or Dutch oven that is big enough to hold the turkey and enough liquid to cover it.
+Choose a large pot or Dutch oven that is big enough to hold the Mexican turkey and enough liquid to cover it.
 Add the beer, chicken stock, veggies, and enough water to fill it half way up.
-Bring to a boil over medium-high heat.
+Bring to a boil.